 - At least one mouse button is being held down.

-Here are the diffrences between foreground and background capture:
+Here are the differences between foreground and background capture:

-- Once the capture has reverted to background capture, the window only receives mouse messages
+Once the capture has reverted to background capture, the window only receives mouse messages for:

-- all windows on all threads if those windows and the window with capture share the
+- All windows on all threads if those windows and the window with capture share the same top-level window

 Implementing a Drag operation using SetCapture

 To implement a drag operation in your application, you would implement the following message handlers: